 In order for substances to pass from the glomerulus through to Bowman's capsule and the rest of the nephron they must be able to cross the filtration barrier.
-The barrier consists of three potential obstacles, the fenestrated endothelium of the glomerulus, the basement membrane of the endothelium, and the visceral layer of Bowman's capsule.
-Bowman's capsule has three components:
+The barrier consists of four potential obstacles, the fenestrated endothelium of the glomerulus, the basement membrane of the endothelium, the visceral layer of Bowman's capsule (podocytes), and the mesangial cells.